openjdk/guide/src/guide/working-with-pull-requests.md

 ## Rebase before creating the PR

-It's likely that other people have pushed changes to the code base since you created your branch.
+It's likely that other people have integrated changes to the code base since you created your branch.
 Make sure to pull the latest changes and rebase your fix on top of that before creating your PR.
 This is a courtesy issue.
 Your reviewers shouldn't have to read your patch on top of old code that has since changed.
 This is hopefully obvious in cases where the upstream code has gone through cleanups or refactorings, and your patch may need similar cleanups in order to even compile.
 But even in cases where only smaller changes have been done, the reviewers shouldn't have to react to issues like "that line of code was moved last week, why is it back there?".

 Most changes are made to the `master` branch of the mainline repository.
 In these cases, rebase using: